Bahmni/openmrs-module-appointments/README.md

 # Setup instructions

-This module is incompatiable with the default openmrs-appointment-scheduling module, please ensure you remove it either from the admin-page or running this command below from where your modules are located in tomcat directory i.e `/var/lib/OpenMRS/modules` on linux system
+This module is incompatiable with the openmrs-appointment-scheduling module, please ensure you remove it either from the admin-page or running this command below from where your modules are located in tomcat directory i.e `/var/lib/OpenMRS/modules` on linux system

 ```
 sudo rm appointmentscheduling-1.13.0.omod
 ```

-If you get database error while running the module, remove this tables below. by running the following sql statements.
+In order to avoid conflicting tables in the database, please drop the tables below. by running the following sql statements.

 ```
 set foreign_key_checks=0;